Rubonnek/godot-gdx-texture-packer-atlas-importer/README.md

 ## Usage

-Pack the individual sprites using the [GDX Texture Packer GUI](https://github.com/crashinvaders/gdx-texture-packer-gui) and copy or move the exported spritesheet (`.png`) along with the associated atlas information file (`.atlas`) to the same folder within your Godot project.
+Pack the individual sprites using the [GDX Texture Packer GUI](https://github.com/crashinvaders/gdx-texture-packer-gui) and copy or move the exported spritesheet(s) (`.png`) along with the associated atlas information file (`.atlas`) to the same folder within your Godot project.

-This plugin will generate a `<spritesheet_filename>.sprites` folder within which you'll find the each `AtlasTexture` associated with the spritesheet.
+This plugin will generate a `<spritesheet_filename>.atlas_textures` folder within which you'll find the each `AtlasTexture` associated with the spritesheet(s).

 ## Benefits

 The main benefits to use this tool are:

-1. Packing texture will no longer require a restart from Godot.
+1. Packing texture will no longer require you to restart Godot.
 2. [GDX Texture Packer GUI](https://github.com/crashinvaders/gdx-texture-packer-gui) itself provides an interface in which you can manage all your texture atlases separately which is great for bigger projects.
+3. And packing your textures will increase performance since by doing so Godot will be able to minimize the number of screen draw calls which will increase your frames per second.

 ## License

 [MIT License](LICENSE).
-Copyright (c) 2021 Wilson Enrique Alvarez Torres.
+Copyright (c) 2021-2022 Wilson E. Alvarez.